hafizhaziq307/Onestop-Book-Centre/README.md

 ## Setup
 - Clone this repo to your desktop
+- import database onestopBookCentre_DB.sql
 - Run `composer install`
 - Run `npm install`

 ---

 ## Usage
 Run `php artisan serve` to start the application.
-You will then be able to access it at localhost:8080.
+You will then be able to access it at localhost:8000.

 ---